rpm-software-management/dnf/doc/api_cli.rst

   .. method:: __init__(cli)

-    Command constructor which can be overriden.
+    Command constructor which can be overridden.
 The constructor is called during CLI configure phase when one of the command's aliases is parsed from `dnf` commandline. `cli` is an instance of :class:`dnf.cli.Cli`.